shubin/cnqc/build.md

 |:------|:------:|:------:|:---------------|:----------------|
 | NASM  | X      | X      | nasm           | nasm            |
 | SDL 2 |        | X      | libsdl2-dev    | sdl2            |
  On FreeBSD, we link against libexecinfo for the backtrace functions.
-We thus require FreeBSD 10.0 as a minimum target.
+We thus require FreeBSD 10.0 or later.

 **Options**